lmcinnes/umap/doc/supervised.rst

 What if we only have some of our data labelled, however, and a number of items are without labels.
 Can we still make use of the label information we do have?
-This is now a semi-supervised learning problem, and yes, we can work with those cases to.
-To set up the example we'll mask some of the target information -- we'll do this by using the sklearn standard of having unlabelled point be given the label of -1 (such as, for example, the noise points from a DBSCAN clustering).
+This is now a semi-supervised learning problem, and yes, we can work with those cases too.
+To set up the example we'll mask some of the target information -- we'll do this by using the sklearn standard of giving unlabelled points a label of -1 (such as, for example, the noise points from a DBSCAN clustering).

 .. code:: python3